erwindeg/ultimate-async-stack/backend/assignments.md

 ## 1. Hello World
 ### a) Create a new Verticle which displays "Hello World" on the console.
 You need to add a main method to deploy this verticle.
 ### b) Change the Verticle, it should send "Hello World over the eventbus".
-### c) Create another Verticle which listens to the eventbus and prints the contents on the console.
-You can deploy this from the previous verticle
+### c) Add functionality to this Verticle to listen to the eventbus and print the contents on the console.

 ## 2. File importer